Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 Honest opinion: If you embrace the rhythm, you'll enjoy it.
 If you fight it, you'll feel drained.

-People relaxing in Central Park New York
+People relaxing in Central Park New York during World Cup 2026 break

-❌ Mistakes to Avoid
+Mistakes to Avoid

-• ❌ Relying on Uber to stadium
+• Relying on Uber to reach the stadium

-• ❌ Overpacking your daily schedule
+• Overpacking your daily schedule

-• ❌ Ignoring subway system
+• Ignoring the subway system in favor of taxis

 I once tried to do too much in one day — stadium visit, sightseeing, shopping.
 By evening, I was completely exhausted and couldn't enjoy anything properly.